bc-mkatz/slate-1/source/includes/_api_media_types.md

 ### <span class="jumptarget"> Response Structure</span>

 Responses are structured similarly to requests.
-If a request returns a single object then the response will contain a single object containing the fields for that resource:
+If a request returns a single object, then the response will contain a single object, containing the fields for that resource.

-The response will contain links to any sub-resource – for example, `images` on the product below:
+The response will also contain links to any sub-resource – for example, `images` on the product below:

 ```json
 {